marmelab/react-admin/docs/TranslatableInputs.md

 ## `readOnly`

-If `true`, the input is in read-only mode and the user can't change the value.
+The `readOnly` prop set to true makes the element not mutable, meaning the user can not edit the control.

 ```jsx
 <TranslatableInputs